Included FREE items

 CYP2C19 Inducers

-Tuberculosis patients will be greatly familiar with rifampin.
-It’s an oral medication used as an antibiotic to treat bacterial complications.
-Meanwhile, carbamazepine is an anticonvulsant used to treat seizures and schizophrenia.
+Tuberculosis patients will be greatly familiar with rifampicine.
+It’s a oral medication used as an antibiotic to treat bacterial infections.
+Meanwhile, carbamazepine is an anticonvulsant used to treat seizures and neurological pain.

 These two drugs are the best examples of CYP2C19 inducers.
-They’re relatively safe when taken with CBD because, unlike inhibitors, the bioavailability of the cannabinoid decreases upon interaction, resulting in a reduction in effectiveness.
-Experts recommend an increase in CBD dose when co-administering with CYP2C19 inducers.
+Theoretically, they could be safer when taken with CBD because, unlike inhibitors, the bioavailability of the cannabinoid decreases upon interaction, resulting in a reduction in effectiveness.
+In any case, it is not recommend to increase CBD dose if administered with CYP2C19 inducers.

 Aminoglutethimide | Primidone |